-Following these assumptions, we derive a best-guess of about $8 \cdot 10^{-7}$ for converting from $N{\rm INPice}$ to $N{\rm INPatm}$ at the B17 drill site (Fig. 4, blue cross).
+Following these assumptions, we derive a best guess of about 8×10^{-7} for converting from $N{\rm INPice}$ to $N{\rm INPatm}$ at the B17 drill site (Fig. 4, blue cross).
 Figure 4a displays the range of the possible conversion factors as a result of other combinations of $v{\rm dry}$ and ε .
 Figure 4b shows the sensitivity of the chosen conversion factor associated with the uncertainties in dry and wet deposition efficiencies.
-Judging from the typical range of literature values of $v{\rm dry}$ and ε , the uncertainty of the conversion factor is likely within $\pm 50\%$ of our best estimate.
+Judging from the typical range of literature values of $v{\rm dry}$ and ε , the uncertainty of the conversion factor is likely within $\pm 50 \%$ of our best estimate.
 Likewise, our conversion factor is only about twice as high as the conversion factor proposed in Petters and Wright (2015), who compiled INP data from precipitation measurements and translated these to atmospheric INP concentrations at cloud level.
-Petters and Wright (2015) based their estimation on the assumption that cloud droplets of typically 1 pL (each containing no more than one INP) dispersed in 1 m3 of air weigh about 0.4 g (cloud water content (CWC) ranges between 0.2 and 0.8 g m3).
+Petters and Wright (2015) based their estimation on the assumption that cloud droplets of typically 1 pL (each containing no more than one INP) dispersed in 1 m3 of air weigh about 0.4 g (cloud water content (CWC) ranges between 0.2 and 0.8 g m-3).
 Depending on the exact CWC, the uncertainty of the Petters and Wright (2015) estimation is also a factor of 2.

-3 Results and Discussion
+3 Results and discussion

 Overall, the ice core samples show relatively low ice nucleation activity.
-Droplets freeze in the range of $-14\,^{\circ}\mathrm{C}$ to $-35\,^{\circ}\mathrm{C}$ (Fig. 2).
-On average, 1% of the droplets is frozen at $-21.27\pm1.43\,^{\circ}\mathrm{C}$, 10% at $-24.93\pm1.53\,^{\circ}\mathrm{C}$, 25% at $-26.62\pm1.87\,^{\circ}\mathrm{C}$, 50% at $-28.33\pm2.09\,^{\circ}\mathrm{C}$ and 90% at $-31.03\pm2.02\,^{\circ}\mathrm{C}$, respectively.
-Reiterating our statements from section 2.8, we find a reasonable amount of droplets freezing only at temperatures, where some influence from background freezing is expected ($T<-28\,^{\circ}\mathrm{C}$).
+Droplets freeze in the range of -14 to $-35 \,^{\circ}$ C (Fig. 2).
+On average, 1 % of the droplets are frozen at -21.27 ± 1.43 °C, 10% at -24.93 ± 1.53 °C, 25% at -26.62 ± 1.87 °C, 50% at -28.33 ± 2.09 °C, and 90% at -31.03 ± 2.02 °C, respectively.
+Reiterating our statements from Sect.
+2.8, we find a reasonable number of droplets freezing only at temperatures where some influence from background freezing is expected ($T < -28 \,^{\circ}\text{C}$).
 Accordingly, the interpretation of the lower end of the data is difficult.
 Figure 5 shows a time series of the fraction of frozen droplets in samples with a regular time interval of 10 years between each sample.
-In general, this subset of the data (about half of all samples) reflects the basic characteristics of the ice core samples well (see also Fig. S1 in the Supplement), with a few distinct exceptions, which we we will discuss later.
+In general, this subset of the data (about half of all samples) reflects the basic characteristics of the ice core samples well (see also Fig. S1 in the Supplement), with a few distinct exceptions, which we will discuss later.
 The freezing spectra show relatively little variation between individual samples overall, and from sample to sample.
-Some notable exceptions are samples that feature an early ice nucleation onset (e.g. 1400, 1430, 1630, 1740, 1950) or a freezing spectrum that is completely shifted to warmer freezing temperatures (e.g. 1450, 1550, 1620, 1630, 1930, 1960, 1990).
+Some notable exceptions are samples that feature an early ice nucleation onset (e.g., 1400, 1430, 1630, 1740, 1950) or a freezing spectrum that is completely shifted to warmer freezing temperatures (e.g., 1450, 1550, 1620, 1630, 1930, 1960, 1990).
 Of these samples, the sample of 1630 stands out the most.
-Here, a very steep freezing spectrum was observed with a freezing range of only about $3.5\,^{\circ}\mathrm{C}$ ($-18.27\,^{\circ}\mathrm{C}$ to $-21.74\,^{\circ}\mathrm{C}$).
+Here, a very steep freezing spectrum was observed with a freezing range of only about $3.5 \,^{\circ}\text{C}$ (-18.27 to -21.74 $^{\circ}\text{C}$).
 We verified our results by reproducing the measurement of this sample.
 The separate second measurement confirmed the strikingly different freezing characteristics, thus eliminating a contamination during the FRIDGE measurements themselves.
 This may point to a real atmospheric event.
 However, CFA and IC data of that sample do not indicate the presence of volcanic particles or exceptional concentrations in any other trace element.
-Unfortunately, the single particle analysis by SEM did not provide any additional explanation for the remarkable ice activity of this sample (see section 3.2).
+Unfortunately, the single particle analysis by SEM did not provide any additional explanation for the remarkable ice activity of this sample (see Sect.
+3.2).
 A contamination during the sampling generation step cannot be excluded altogether.